 Not all Bengals have defined rosettes.
 Some have spots that appear more like a Cheetah, with no outline of color.

 No two cat’s markings are exactly alike.

 The most popular Bengal colors are brown/black.
-However, these cats can come in a variety of shades, including black and silver, seal brown and silver, charcoal, and blue.
+However, these cats can come in a variety of shades, including black and silver, snow (white), charcoal, and blue.

 Not only is it beautiful visually, but the Bengal cat coat is also very soft and sleek.

 That’s right, their distinctively patterned fur is short, silky, and often “sparkles” at the tips!
 You can see this with many Bengals who seem to shine in the light as it permeates through their hair shafts.